/* Rambling Owl addition to remove page titles from blogs */

 Llanthony Priory

-"Yes love," she replied and jerked her head to where a sink lurked behind a coffee maker.
+"Yes, love."
+She nodded toward a sink lurking behind the coffee maker.
 "There's a tap full of it there."

-"Bye then," she answered.
-As I was leaving the place I heard her say to one of her customers, "it looked just like his colostomy bag!"
+As I stepped outside I heard her say to one of the customers: "It looked just like his colostomy bag."

 The second ascent of Hatterrall Ridge, Loves Young Dream, Colin's porn movie ....